-Fox Chain O’Lakes visitor and community guide
+- Fox Chain O’Lakes Map

 The Fox Chain O’Lakes is a collection of 15 navigable lakes on the Fox River, each with its own flavor.
 Called the “Key West of the Midwest,” the Chain has been drawing visitors to play in the Chicagoland region of Northern Illinois for over a hundred years.
 Made up of glacial lakes and impoundments, the Fox Chain O’Lakes is impacted by several dams on the Fox River including the McHenry Dam which was completed in 1907.
 Today the Chain is managed by the Fox Waterway Agency and under the authority of the Department of Transportation, the Division of Waterways, and the Department of Conservation, Division of Fisheries.
 According to the Fox Waterway Agency, the Chain is the “busiest, most used inland waterway per acre in the United States.”
 The Fox Chain of Lakes is a public navigable waterway including 45 miles of the Fox River and 29 miles of dredged and natural canals.
 The 15 lakes total over 7,000 acres of water.